heysphere/ios-interview/demo.md

 We would be happy if you would submit a project you already have (for instance, a demo project for another company).
 Still, the project **must**:

-* Use Swift 3.0 or above.
+* Use Swift 5.0 or above.
 * Have at least two distinct network calls.
 * Parse the network response and present the information to the user.
-* Have some sort of persistence mechanism.
+* Have some sort of persistence mechanism of the fetched data, and the ability to present them offline.
 * Compile and run.
 * Have a point of synchronization (e.g. making two concurrent requests and waiting for both of them to finish).